Colin S. Burns

 B.A., Kenyon College, 1993

-Research in the Burns lab focuses on elucidating the metal binding motifs “natively unfolded” proteins use and on characterizing the effect metal binding has on the overall structure and behavior of the protein.
+Research in the Burns lab focuses on elucidating the metal binding motifs intrinsically disordered proteins (IDPs) use and on characterizing the effect metal binding has on the overall structure and behavior of the protein.
 Ultimately, the goal is to understand protein function, and possibly misfunction, on a molecular level.
 The structure and function of proteins is investigated using peptide synthesis, recombinant DNA methodology, and spectroscopy.
 We make extensive use of circular dichroism (CD) spectroscopy, fluorescence spectroscopy and mass spectrometry in these studies.
 Additionally, we make use of magnetic resonance techniques, specifically one and two-dimensional nuclear magnetic resonance (NMR) spectroscopy and electron paramagnetic resonance (EPR) spectroscopy.
 Many of proteins we plan to examine are involved in devastating neurological diseases.

 Proteins are responsible for catalyzing nearly all the necessary chemical reactions in biological systems.
 Often, they require metal ion cofactors to function properly, yet how proteins coordinate and control the reactivity of these species is a matter of intense research interest.
 Knowledge of metalloprotein structure is essential for developing concepts related to metal ion uptake and release, metal reactivity, protein-protein interactions, and regulatory processes.
 Hence, structural determination is essential for understanding the function of these biomolecules on a fundamental level.
 This is especially true if we wish to establish a basis for rational therapeutic intervention in disease pathways.